Bio

 Description

 In this course, we'll delve into the adventure of writing from the far reaches of the mind.
 I'll walk you through the mindset and practice of both freewriting and improvisation.
-We'll then explore the possibilities of spirit writing (for skeptics OR believers), automatic writing, and trance(-ish) speech.
-And finally, I'll teach you how to bring back treasures from the strange and beguiling realms of hypnagogia & hypnopompia.

 This online, self-paced course is offered through Wet Ink, a web-based writing workshop platform.

-lullabies & alarms is Elisabeth's monthly newsletter on the craft & power of poetry.
+Elisabeth's monthly newsletter on the craft & power of poetry is also called lullabies & alarms.
 It also includes exercises, recommended readings, and writing prompts.
 The free version and the paid version are the same; the paid version supports her writing and teaching [thank you!!!].
 Topics include craft, form, aesthetics, voice, privilege, intentions, harm, poetic devices, accessibility, opacity, history, art, music, language, visual art, improvisation, mediumship, revision techniques, mixing forms, and the subconscious, to name a few.

 Music